deltacodepl/site-migration-redirects-automator/README.md

 # Site Migration Redirects Automator v.1

 ## Description
-This Streamlit application automates the creation of redirect mappings for site migrations by leveraging content similarity analysis between source and destination URLs.
-It uses advanced natural language processing techniques and search algorithms to identify the best possible matches.
+This Streamlit tool was developed to automate the process of redirect mapping during website migrations, facilitating the matching of URLs from an old to a new site based on content similarity.
+Using state-of-the-art natural language processing techniques provided by the `sentence-transformers` library and efficient search algorithms provided by `faiss`, the tool is able to process and compare large datasets, identifying the most relevant matches between the pages of the original site and those of the target site.

+Translated with DeepL.com (free version)

 ## Features
 - Upload CSV files for source and destination URLs